DannyBimma/poke-play-app/README.md

 ./poke_play.py
 ```

-Follow the prompt to enter your username and the program will then "open" a Booster Pack and display what you got.
-Although, if your not DannyBimma your chances of getting Mew are next to impossible—a direct inverse of reality 🙃
+Follow the prompt, enter your Pokémon username, and the program will simulate a Booster Pack opening from the Pokémon TCGP game and display what you got.
+Although, if you're not "DannyBimma" your chances of getting Mew are next to impossible—a direct inverse of reality 🥲

 ## Code Structure

 ### Main Components

-1. `Pokemon` Class (Data Structure)
+1. `Pokemon` Data Class

    - Stores individual Pokémon information:
      - name (str)